 The Golden Woods of Anwyn

-The Golden Woods were once part of the magical realm of the Fey Queen and her Sidhe Court that was brought to the Lands of Warlderia with her.
-They get their name from the abundance of Gold Maple trees within the forest.
+The Golden Woods were once part of the magical realm of the Fey Queen, they were brought to the Lands of Warlderia during her sojourn for the music of Galsitan Gresvurian; the acclaimed bard.
+The woods get their name from the abundance of Gold Maple trees within the forest.
 When the Fey Queen returned to her home plane of Anwyn she left the Golden Woods and its troublesome inhabitants behind out of spite or perhaps absent mindfulness.
 The area is very magical and stubbornly independent being filled with those from within the realm that sought to distance themselves from the Queen’s presence and with those from without who wished to bask in the aura of the magical environment.
 Thus elf and man mixed with many of blended ancestry residing in the area; in fact over half the population is of Elven and human blood and a further 10% touched by the Fey.
 1 in 6 of those in the forest are Wood Elves, with an equal number of human woods folk and a small number, maybe 5% Gnomes seeking to master the Fey illusionary arts.

 Merilrond